Anverse Inc

 - Trustee discretion and initiative

-- Pre-existing relationships with community organizations
+- Pre-existing relationships with community organisations

 - Invitation from foundation leadership